18bitmood/furious-movies/README.md

 ## movies/:id/ratings

 Ratings related to the movie.
 You can post as many ratings as you wish, it will add them and count the total number of ratings for the movie and an average rating.
-You can get this info from /movies/:id.
+You can get this info from the endpoint /movies/:id.

 Post movies/:id/ratings - add a new rating to the movie